Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dogs have a remarkable ability to distinguish between different smells.
 They can pick up on subtle differences in scent, making them useful in various fields, such as detecting explosives, narcotics, and missing persons.

-Now, dogs’ ability to detect scents are being explored for their potential application in healthcare.
+Currently, dogs’ ability to detect scents is being explored for potential applications in healthcare.
 Given their incredible sense, dogs should be capable of detecting chemical changes in the body that humans cannot.
 These chemical changes may be indicative of certain medical conditions, such as diabetes, seizures, and even cancer.

 Can Dogs Smell Sickness in Humans?

 It is a well-known fact that dogs can detect certain medical conditions in humans.
 For instance, trained dogs can alert their owners of an impending seizure by detecting changes in the body’s odor.
-Moreover, some dogs are trained to sniff out cancer by detecting the volatile organic compounds (VOCs) that cancer cells emit.
+Moreover, some dogs are trained to sniff out cancer by detecting the unique volatile organic compounds1 that cancer cells emit.

-The question remains – can dogs smell sickness in humans, such as the flu or a cold?
-There is no conclusive evidence to suggest that dogs can detect the flu or a cold in humans.
+The question remains, though: Can dogs smell sickness in humans, such as the flu or a cold?
+There is no conclusive evidence to suggest that dogs can detect the flu or a cold in humans, most likely because nobody has trained them for this.
 However, some studies suggest that dogs can detect certain chemical changes in the body that are associated with sickness.
+Many dog owners also report that their dogs seem to “know” when they are feeling unwell.

 Studies That Suggest Dogs Can Smell Diseases in Humans